ayoub-chaieb/ci-cd-final-project/.tekton/README.md

 ## Quick apply (one-shot)

-Run `apply-all.bash`to get everything installed in your namespace
+Run `apply-all.sh`to get everything installed in your namespace

 (equivalent to) running these commands in order: